What if I want to freelance but I don’t have any samples, you ask?

-You need a digital portfolio, and there are a lot of free portfolio options online.
-For example, you can use a service like Contently that lets you import content from the web by simply pasting a link.
+For example, you can use a service like Contently that lets you import content from the web simply by pasting a link.

 That video creates a portfolio for school but it’s the same principle for a freelance portfolio.
 If you want to use Google Sites but that video doesn’t work for you, let me know in the comments, and I’ll try to create one specifically for freelancers.

-Otherwise, if you don’t like either of those options I provided, search online for “free digital portfolio” and look for something that suits you.
+Otherwise, if you don’t like either of those options I provided, search online for “free digital portfolio” and look for a service that suits your taste.

 2) Create A Business Image

-Once you have your samples, create a website use it to create a professional presence.
+Once you have your samples, create a website and use it to create a professional presence.